-Write Select queries against your data in Amazon SimpleDB and edit the results.
+Write Select queries against your data in Amazon DynamoDB and edit the results.

 Create new Java web applications using a web application template, including one based on the Travel Log sample Java web application.
 Use the Eclipse Java IDE to build and run your application locally before deploying to AWS Elastic Beanstalk.

 Easily deploy new application versions to AWS Elastic Beanstalk, then use Amazon EC2 Management in Eclipse or the AWS Management Console to manage the application.